Quality Expansion School NMCSP Subgrant Competition

 - Complete a school leader interview.

-The application requires applicants to describe the planned activities under the subgrant funding for the term of the subgrant requested.
-The application also requires applicants to provide a budget for the requested term of the subgrant detailing anticipated expenditures broken down on a quarterly basis.
+The application requires applicants to describe the planned activities for the term of the subgrant requested, and to provide a budget detailing anticipated expenditures.
 The application scoring requirements are as follows:

 - No response is evaluated as “Falls Far Below the Criteria”;